Skip to main content

 Open

 In commenting on the report in September 2020, Commerce concurred with GAO's recommendation.
 In March 2021, Commerce officials reported that they had taken a number of actions to improve the process, and that they had seen a decline in the number of requests rejected and withdrawn.
 Officials reported they would take additional actions in calendar year 2021, such as exploring additional technical modifications to the 232 Tariff Exclusion Portal.
 Commerce said that these actions are intended to reduce the overall number of submission errors, and they will continue to work to identify, analyze, and respond to factors that drive such errors in the Portal as well as improve the 232 Exclusion Process overall.
-As of November 2023, Commerce officials stated that they planned to issue guidance in 2024 addressing the issues that GAO has raised.
+As of September 2024, Commerce officials stated that they planned to issue guidance by the end of 2024 addressing the issues that GAO has raised.
 GAO will continue to monitor Commerce's efforts to implement this recommendation.

 Department of Commerce The Secretary of Commerce should direct BIS to identify, assess, and make program changes to address issues that have impeded timeliness and created the backlog of exclusion requests.
 (Recommendation 2)